Accessory dwelling units (ADU’s)

 Require Administrative Permit for ADUs:

-• An applicant wishing to construct an ADU must submit an administrative permit
+• An applicant wishing to

-to the Department of Planning & Zoning
+an administrative permit to the Department of Planning &

 Follow Current City Policies Related to Short-term Rentals: